Hyperinflation in Zimbabwe: Solutions

 A solution effectively adopted by Zimbabwe was to adopt some foreign currency as official.
 To facilitate commerce, it is less important which currency is adopted than that the government standardise on a single currency.
 The US dollar, the euro, and the South African rand were candidates; the US dollar had the most credibility and was the most widely traded within Zimbabwe.
 Zimbabwe could have joined the nearby nations of Lesotho, Namibia, South Africa, and Eswatini, which constitute the Common Monetary Area, or "Rand Zone" by formally deciding to use the rand to promote trade and stability.

 In 2009, the government abandoned printing Zimbabwean dollars entirely.
 This implicitly solved the chronic problem of lack of confidence in the Zimbabwean dollar, and compelled people to use the foreign currency of their choice.
 Since then Zimbabwe has used a combination of foreign currencies, mostly US dollars.

 In 2014, the Reserve Bank of Zimbabwe unveiled "convertible" coins in denominations of US$0.01 through US$0.50 (Zimbabwean bond coins).
-The Bank said that 80% of Zimbabweans use the U.S. dollar, and said the local lack of coins induces retailers to round prices up to the next higher dollar.
+The bank said that 80% of Zimbabweans use the US dollar, and said the local lack of coins induces retailers to round prices up to the next higher dollar.
 The coins extend the use of the dollar as a de facto currency, and indeed the National Bank repeatedly assured that it does not intend to bring back a national currency.
 As of May 2016 the liquidity of the USD had rapidly decreased and John Mangudya, the governor of the Reserve Bank of Zimbabwe, said Zimbabwe would print a new bond note, which he said would be at par with the American dollar.
 This was to be done within the following two months.
 Some citizens disputed this, saying the 2008 error was now returning and they would not accept the bond notes.

 The July 2018 inflation rate in Zimbabwe was officially 4.3% (up from 2.9% in June).
 In June 2019, the official inflation rate was 97.9%.
 In 2022, it was reported that the inflation rate quickened to 96.4% in April, from 60.6% in January.
 Zimbabwe's government ordered banks to stop lending with immediate effect.
 This move was designed to stop speculation against the Zimbabwean dollar and was part of a raft of measures to arrest its rapid devaluation on the black market.
 Other measures include an increased tax on forex bank transfers, higher levies on forex cash withdrawals above $1,000, and the payment of taxes which used to be charged in forex in local currency, according to Mnangagwa.